nasa-jpl/sstmp/README.md

    - NAC Mosaic Pipeline should provide rigorous error analyses

 ## Requirements
  - Any Kubernetes cluster.
-This can be minikube running on a single machine / node, a cloud service such as Amazon EKS, or your own custom cluster. [k3d](https://github.com/rancher/k3d) is recommended as a quick way to set up Kubernetes.
+This can be minikube running on a single machine / node, a cloud service such as Amazon EKS, or your own custom cluster. [k3s](https://github.com/rancher/k3s) is recommended as a quick way to set up Kubernetes.
- - Nginx ingress setup on your kubernetes cluster.
-For minikube, this means running `minikube addons enable ingress`.
  - A [Skaffold](https://skaffold.dev/docs/install/) installation that talks to your Kubernetes cluster
  - [Kustomize installed](https://github.com/kubernetes-sigs/kustomize/blob/master/docs/INSTALL.md) in your PATH.
 Unfortunately this needs to be kustomize 3, because of [this regression](https://github.com/kubernetes-sigs/kustomize/issues/3675) in kustomize 4.
  - A container image registry to which you have write access.
 You can set up a private registry using `docker run -d -p 5000:5000 --restart=always --name sstmp-reg registry:2` and then specify it using `--default-repo=localhost:5000` when the installation step using `skaffold` below